IBM/transition-amr-parser/README.md

 We provide annotated examples in `data/` with CC-SA 4.0 license.
 We also provide a sample of the corresponding BERT embeddings.
-This can be used as a sanity check (but data amount unsufficient for training) .
+This can be used as a sanity check (but data amount insufficient for training) .
 To test training
 ```
 amr-learn -A data/wiki25.jkaln -a data/wiki25.jkaln -B data/wiki25.bert_max_cased.hdf5 -b data/wiki25.bert_max_cased.hdf5 --name toy-model
 ```